budimanjojo/nix-config/README.md

 # dotfiles

 This repository contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi).
-Please note that this is just my own personal dotfiles.
+Please note that this is my own personal dotfiles.
 You can fork this repository and use your own zshrc and vimrc by replacing yours with mine and run the install script.
-In the future, maybe I will make this customizable for custom changes, but that's when I'm free and not guaranteed.
+In the future, I will make this customizable for custom changes, but that's when I'm free and not guaranteed.
 I may not even look at this README again after setting up all my machines.

 ## Screenshots

 **Tmux**
 ![render1561745632013](https://user-images.githubusercontent.com/13085918/60362720-d7f53580-9a0b-11e9-9876-79d6d18c998b.gif)

-**Fish prompt** (to be updated)
+**Fish prompt (to be updated)**
 ![screenshot-2019-06-12_01-05-09](https://user-images.githubusercontent.com/13085918/59295937-0acec800-8caf-11e9-94ed-c88c5703e963.png)

-**Vim**
+**Neovim (to be updated)**
 ![screenshot-2019-06-12_01-07-25](https://user-images.githubusercontent.com/13085918/59295949-0dc9b880-8caf-11e9-8617-e4310db78f84.png)

 ## What Are Included

-**Fish**
+### Fish

 I use [fisher](https://github.com/jorgebucaran/fisher) as my plugin manager and use these plugins:

 - [Starship](https://starship.rs/) as the prompt theme
 - [FZF Fish](https://github.com/patrickF1/fzf.fish) as [fzf](https://github.com/junegunn/fzf) for fish
 - [Puffer Fish](https://github.com/nickeb96/puffer-fish) as text expansion for fish